come between so as to be hindrance or obstacle

 sparse and floated down slowly on their own weight, now that the wind was gone.

-an aperture or hole that opens into a bodily cavity
+an opening, especially one that opens into a bodily cavity

 It was only a continuation of the deep canyon